nasa/cumulus-orca/tasks/request_files/README.md

 ```
 There are 4 unit test files in the test folder.
 These have everything mocked
 and are suitable for automation.
 The nosetests/code coverage here are using only these 4 files.
-Note that you might need to temporarily move the 3 test files in the dev_test folder to
+Note that you might need to temporarily move the 3 test files from the dev_test folder to
 somewhere that the tests won't pick them up (see 'Postgres Tests' below).

 λ activate podr